 Not only is television filled with advertisements, but so are the shows themselves.
 Every time that you see a brand being displayed in a show, that is a form of subliminal advertisement known as product placement.

-Nevertheless, when E.T. became a hit in theaters, the sales for the peanut butter candy dramatically increased; some say the company’s revenue tripled!
+Nevertheless, when E.T. became a hit in theaters, the sales of the peanut butter candy dramatically increased; some say the company’s revenue tripled!
 All this was thanks to Elliot using the candy to lure E.T.

-Cut back on the Internet & Social Media
+5. Cut back on the Internet & Social Media

 Have you ever looked up something, only to see a commercial or ad about it later on?
 I know I have!
 Comment below with your experience!
 My own happened when I was looking up natural flea remedies, the very next day, there was a pet store ad on tv for flea medication!
 Whoa!